How to Decide Between Being a Web Designer vs. Web Developer in 3 Easy Steps

 Web designers tend to experience the world in a visual way.
 For example, when giving you directions, they might tell you to turn right when you see the big tree.

-Web designers also tend to rely on intuition and feeling, since they spend a lot of time developing the look and feel of websites.
+Web designers also tend to rely on intuition and feeling, since they spend a lot of time developing the look and feel of websites and user interfaces.
 For example, if you asked them to write a word in the center of a page, they would probably eyeball it.

 Web designers love to come up with big ideas and imagine the whole picture.
 For example, if a web designer were building a theme park, they would love to focus first on the overall “vibe” of the theme park, the layout, and the way a visitor would experience it, before getting into details like the colors, shapes, and names of the rides.

-Web developers tend to approach the world from a logical, scientific standpoint.
+Web developers tend to approach the world from a logical, scientific, “left-brained,” standpoint.
 If they were lost, rather than looking for a familiar landmark to guide them, they might look up at the stars or drop a GPS pin.

 Web developers like to handle big projects by taking them one step at a time and paying close attention to the details.
-If a web developer were building a theme park, she would love working on the details of the physics of the rides and the number of visitors the park could accommodate, and she’d work through them one small step at a time.
+If a web developer were building a theme park, they would love working on the details of the physics of the rides and the number of visitors the park could accommodate, and they’d work through them one small step at a time.